 The smoke was coming out, was coming out, and it seemed the whole place would be burned down.
-But no....meantime I was passing, and I never seen that.
+But no . . . meantime I was passing, and I never seen that.
 Only [that] one time I saw it.
 And so coming back the next day, there's two ways to go up there, so coming back, I thought to check, because I saw the smoke.
-There was nothing burned, nothing.
-It was in the field by a big water tank.
-The smoke was white, white, like a cloud.